 Back in 2015, Gartner coined the term Big Data, a term for data sets so large, disparate or complex that traditional data processing approaches were not adequate.
 This applied across many areas of data processing including capture, storage, maintenance, access, reporting & compliance.

-Here we are in 2017 and we thought it was worth a recap on where we’ve come from, where we’re going how Big Data applies to IBM’s Watson Marketing customers.
+Here we are in 2019 and we thought it was worth a recap on where we’ve come from, where we’re going how Big Data applies to IBM’s Watson Marketing customers.

 Big Data is still a hugely relevant topic for modern marketing, though the term has become a little distorted to mean many things to marketers trying to stay ahead of the curve, in much the same way as ‘real-time’ has.

 Analytics powerhouses such as Gartner and Nielsen have also documented a shift from investment in technology to investment in solving specific problems, which indicates a period of consolidation may be upon us.
 Other strong growth areas of Big Data involve the capture, contextual interpretation and analysis of visual data such as images, animated gifs and even videos.
-While this is in it’s infancy, it’s clearly a fascinating time to be a marketer – or a social technologist.
+While this is in its infancy, it’s clearly a fascinating time to be a marketer – or a social technologist.

 In terms of how Big Data currently integrates or influences the Watson Marketing portfolio, it can take a number of forms;

 At the time of writing, the latest version of IBM Campaign is version 11, however there will be new releases during 2019.
 Alongside the traditionally supported heavy hitters of large-scale transactional databases Teradata and IBM Netezza, several ‘big data’-bases are now supported, with more on the way:

 These can all be added as base/dimension/general datasources in IBM Campaign and used to complement outbound decisioning.
 The data contained in these can also be fed through to an IBM Interact supported database (Oracle/SQL Server/DB2) for inclusion in real-time inbound decisioning.